jobindj/viva-workshop/docs/0-2-jupyter-notebook-setup.md

 ## **2. Dynasaur setup**

-Further install the postprocessing library Dynasaur, which will automatically download all its dependencies and requirements will be installed automatically.
+Next, install the postprocessing library Dynasaur, which will automatically download all its dependencies and requirements will be installed automatically.

 ```